 Wall sign locations shall be coordinated with approved freestanding sign locations.
-When freestanding signs are used, the building wall sign should face either east or west toward Nevada Avenue and Cheyenne Road.
-The intent is to not over-sign the building and the lot with both wall signage and monument signage facing or displaying in the same direction.
+The intent is to not "over-sign" the building and the lot with both wall signage and monument signage facing or displaying in the same direction.
 The overall layout should be coordinated to provide a balanced approach.

-Wall signs that are located on adjacent facades are discouraged.
+Wall signs that are located on adjacent and facing facades are discouraged.

-Secondary wall signs, blade, and projecting signs are encouraged to provide an additional layer of pedestrian connectivity to the development.
+Subject to City sign standars, secondary wall signs, blade, and projecting signs are encouraged to provide an additional layer of pedestrian connectivity to the development.
 Developers should familiarize themselves with adjacent properties sign locations, spacing, proportion and design configuration so as to best plan for their own sign program and its compatibility with neighboring sites.
 The overall layout should be coordinated to provide a balanced approach.